cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Background

 CSC - IT Center for Science Ltd. is the national supercomputing center of Finland.
 In addition to running the national supercomputers Puhti and Mahti we lead the LUMI consortium and operate the Top500 #5 system LUMI.
-We also provide support and a comprehensive HPC training for users of our supercomputers.
+We also provide support and comprehensive HPC training for the users of our supercomputers.
 CSC is one of the founding members of PRACE and is currently active in the EuroHPC framework.

 CSC has been training and managing student cluster competition teams since 2022.
 As we are not a university, recruiting teams is a bit more complicated for us.
 Accordingly, we have used our contacts at universities and run open calls for applications to the team.
 From the beginning we have emphasized diversity and encouraged women and students from under-represented minorities to apply.
 The first team (Revontuli) in 2022 had members from four different Finnish universities, competed in the IndySCC and won the HPL Hero Run Challenge and was ranked #3 in the overall competition, out of ten competing teams.
 In 2023 we recruited the students from the Helsinki metropolitan area universities.
 The resulting Team Norppa started training in early 2023 and benefited from the previously gathered experience.
 Again the team was accepted only to the IndySCC but reached #2 overall ranking.
 Wanting to prove their skills in an on-site competition, team Norppa also applied to the SCC@ISC24 but turned down an invitation to the corresponding virtual event, as team had already experienced the similar IndySCC.